akcryptoguy/one-master-script/README.md

 # Installation

-SSH into your VPS and run this command to clone the Github repository and begin installation:
+Create a new VPS and then SSH into it.
+You may use either an RSA key or password to sign in, depending on how you created your VPS.
+Then run this command to clone the Github repository and begin installation:

 ```bash
 sudo wget https://raw.githubusercontent.com/akcryptoguy/one-master-script/master/install.sh && sudo bash install.sh